Client: Auckland Council

 With a symbolic violet camellia silhouette at its core and standing 2.5-metres tall, the striking mirrored surface provokes and plays with light, colour and reflections during both day and night.
 The white camellia was a symbol of New Zealand’s suffrage movement and the colour violet was adopted by suffrage petitioners to represent dignity and self-respect.
 At night a soft violet hue washes over Beacon and shafts of light beam into the sky, honouring the vision, tenacity and leadership of Kate Sheppard, while speaking to contemporary themes of gender equality and women’s empowerment.
 Beacon conveys a message in celebration of the legacy of Kate Sheppard, the suffragettes and women everywhere.

 Artist, Lang Ea was commissioned to create a sculpture to commemorate Kate Shepherd and the suffragette movement, honoring the vision, tenacity, and leadership of Kate Sheppard, while speaking to contemporary themes of gender equality and women’s empowerment.

-The sculpture was engineered by Envivo Engineering and manufactured by Global Stainless, fabrication and polishing of stainless-steel sculptures and fine artworks.
+The sculpture was engineered by Envivo Engineering and manufactured by Global Stainless -fabrication and polishing of stainless-steel sculptures.